mercyXp/WebDev/0.LearnCSS/Introduction.md

 <link rel="stylesheet" href="style.css">

 ## Why Is CSS Important?
-- Improves Design: Enhances the visual appeal of your website.
+- `Improves Design`: Enhances the visual appeal of your website.
-- Saves Time: A single CSS file can style multiple HTML pages.
+- `Saves Time`: A single CSS file can style multiple HTML pages.
-- Responsive Design: Ensures the website looks good on all devices.
+- `Responsive Design`: Ensures the website looks good on all devices.
-- Separation of Concerns: Keeps HTML (structure) and CSS (design) separate, making maintenance easier.
+- `Separation of Concerns`: Keeps HTML (structure) and CSS (design) separate, making maintenance easier.

 ## Practical Examples:
 Example 1: Styling a Button